var $extPath="typo3conf/ext/nbc2bestprice/";

 Rating: Total score: 70%

-Source: Androidbeat EN→zh-CN Archive.org version
+Source: Androidbeat English EN→zh-CN Archive.org version

 The G Flex is just an LG G2 with a 6-inch P-OLED screen.
 Unless you really want a phone that flexes and has a curved display, there really isn’t a lot of benefit in buying the phone especially at its current retail price.
 However, LG should be duly credited for innovating with their form factor and materials.
 The G Flex might not make much sense right now, especially with the LG G2 around, but its innovations will surely start to trickle through more devices and soon rule the smartphone industry in the coming decade.